-To show the Lipschitz continuity of the optimal Q-function, we need to show that the norm of the gradient of the optimal Q-function is bounded.
+To show the Lipschitzness of the optimal Q-function, $Q^*$, we need to show that the norm of the gradient of $Q^*$ is bounded.
 We use the subscript $t$ to refer to the $t\ts{th}$ time step.
-Let $\nabla_{s_t} Q^*(s_t, a_t)$ denote the gradient of the optimal Q-function at time step $t$ with respect to the state $s_t$, i.e.,
+Let $\nabla_{s_t} Q^*(s_t, a_t)$ denote the gradient of $Q^*$ at time step $t$ with respect to the state $s_t$, i.e.,

 where $\nabla_{s_t^i}$ is the gradient operator with respect to the $i^{th}$ dimension of the state space and $N$ is the dimension of the state space.
 Then, it holds that